- For Women Facing a Breast Biopsy

 - When will I need to start treatment?

-More information on breast cancer and its treatment can be found in our document called Breast Cancer.
+More information on breast cancer and how it’s treated can be found on our website.

 Last Medical Review: 07/21/2014